BigMurph619/RoadMon/readme.md

 ---

 > Celadon Mart: The Family may also get additional Rooftop drinks (any combination) and either keep or trade them for TMs…unless Mom ruins it for everyone.
+You may only go to the rooftop if Mom goes positive gambling.

 # Dad's Approved Gas Stops